Solving DAEs with Probabilistic Numerics

 First, define the DAE (here the ROBER problem) as an ODE problem with singular mass matrix:

-using ProbNumDiffEq, Plots, LinearAlgebra, OrdinaryDiffEq, ModelingToolkit
+using ProbNumDiffEq, Plots, LinearAlgebra, OrdinaryDiffEq, ModelingToolkit, LinearAlgebra

 function rober(du, u, p, t)